-This is the biggie.
-The game changer.
-The way the travel pros do it.
+Credit cards are THE game-changer and the way the travel pros do it.
 Air Miles credit cards help you rack up air miles quickly.
 You’ll earn miles every time you fly, plus every time you use your card.
-Plus – lots of cards have sign up bonuses.
-When you’ve earned enough miles, you can use them to get free flights, but you’ll still have to pay any taxes and fees.
+Plus – lots of cards have sign-up bonuses.
+When you’ve got enough miles, you can use them to get free flights, but you’ll still have to pay any taxes and fees.

 SEE ALSO: Find the Best Air Miles Credit Card Deals

 Join the airline’s loyalty club

 Loyalty counts.
 The second most important tip is to sign up for frequent-flyer club membership with the airline you’ll be flying with, even if you don’t travel often, or you’re new to travel.
 Then remember to use your membership number whenever you book a flight!
 You’ll be among the first to be emailed about upgrade opportunities; when check-in or gate agents, or flight attendants are looking to offer upgrades, loyal customers are usually first on their list.
 It pays to be in the club.